Resilience of Deep Learning applications: a systematic literature review of analysis and hardening techniques: The state of the art

 The work in~\cite{CC+2021} presents a cross-layer framework for the analysis of \ac{CNN} sensitivity against faults.
 The proposed framework relies on a CPU executing the \ac{CNN} and on an FPGA-based accelerator implementing the operator where faults have to be injected; the actual fault injection is realized by bit-flipping the content of the configuration memory of the FPGA device.

 CLASSES~\cite{BC+2022_2} is a cross-layer error simulation framework developed in the TensorFlow \ac{ML} framework.
 The tool is provided with a methodological approach to define error models starting from microarchitecture-level fault injection.
 More precisely, the method runs a preliminary fault injection campaign for each type of \ac{ML} operator on the target architectural platform; then, corrupted output tensors are analyzed to identify recurrent spatial patterns of erroneous values and their frequency.
 Thus, error models are defined for each one of these \ac{ML} operators in terms of an algorithmic description of how the output tensor of the operator should be modified according to the observed spatial patterns.
 Error models are stored in a repository used by the application-level error simulator that will run the entire \ac{CNN} model and will inject errors on selected intermediate tensors produced by any operator.
 Since the error model captures the effects of the fault corrupting the target architecture, error simulation is performed at application level, on any machine, without the need to deploy the application on the target final hardware.
-The paper demonstrates the effectiveness of the tool and the companion approach in the scenario of Yolo \ac{CNN} executed on a \ac{GPU}, however, the approach is general and can be employed for any architecture and \ac{CNN} model.
+The paper demonstrates the effectiveness of the tool and the companion approach in the scenario of Yolo \ac{CNN} executed on a \ac{GPU}, however, the approach is general and can be employed for any architecture and \ac{CNN} model. \nuovo{The susceptibility to \acp{SEU} of the General Matrix Multiplication (GEMM), Fast Fourier Transform (FFT) and Winograd's convolution implementations has been studied in~\cite{BC+2023} by exploiting CLASSES.
+The authors first characterize the effects of the \acp{SEU} affecting the \ac{GPU} while executing the convolution operators; then, they analyze how the occurred faults impact on the overall \ac{CNN} accuracy.
+The remarkable outcome of the analysis is that the GEMM-based convolution is the most robust against \acp{SEU}.}

+\nuovo{Similarly, SiFI-AI, presented in~\cite{HK+2023}, is a hybrid simulation environment that combines PyTorch inference with a cycle-accurate RTL simulator of \acp{SEU} in the registers of \acp{TPU}. saca-Fi~\cite{TW+2023} works at the same abstraction level and consists of an execution simulator, a fault injection module, and a reliability analysis framework to analyze both transient and permanent faults in the registers, providing an \ac{AVF} evaluation.
+Based on the outcome of the analysis, as case studies, the authors propose to harden the most sensitive registers and data parts by means of \ac{ECC} codes.}

 \cite{DAS2022} presents FireNN; it is a cross-layer resilience analysis engine for \acp{CNN} accelerated onto FPGAs.
 The tool allows to study how the task carried out by the \ac{CNN} is affected by \acp{SEU} occurring either in the \ac{CNN} weights or in the layers output.
 More precisely, the entire \ac{CNN} is executed in software by means of the PyTorch framework while the \ac{CNN} operator cons the target for the fault injection in transferred onto the FPGA device.
 Once the operator has been configured in the FPGA the fault is injected, the (possibly corrupted) operator output is collected and it is then reintroduced in the subsequent operators that, again, are executed in software.